-In this timeline, Hiroshi Yamauchi, president of Nintendo, decides the technology offered by Sony is too good to pass up, and decides to renegotiate Nintendo's contract with Sony, using the on-going talks with Philips as a bargaining chip...
+In this timeline, Hiroshi Yamauchi, president of Nintendo, made the fateful decision that the technology offered by Sony was simply too good to pass up, and ultimately decides to renegotiate Nintendo's contract with Sony, using the on-going talks with Philips as a bargaining chip.

 As of February 2016, the timeline is finished, covering a timespan from June 1991 to May 2000.
 A sequel, Massively Multiplayer (covering May 2000 to October 2012), began in August 2016 and ended in December 2019.
 The second sequel, Battle Royale began in the same month and ended in November 2021.

 A recap of all the changes to gaming, culture, and the broader world featured in the game can be found here.

 This work contains examples of:

 - The '90s: The starting point for the timeline where Nintendo and Sony made their console together and bring forth a lot of changes to world politics and pop culture.